aspnet-contrib/AspNet.Security.OpenIdConnect.Server/README.md

 ## Using Digital Signatures

-The samples above uses an HMAC to "digitally sign" the id_token.
-The following samples shows, how to use RSA with a key that is installed within your Windows Certificate Store.
+The samples above use an HMAC to "digitally sign" the id_token.
+The following sample shows, how to use RSA with a key that is installed within your Windows Certificate Store.
 You can use the showed _SigningCredentials_-Object for the middleware's Property _SigningCredentials_.

 ```C#
 var cert = LoadCertByThumbprint("e324095b1ea96996ca5d89c7774b8674d13ca423");